Space Traffic Management and Resilient Space Environment

 - future missions,

 - large constellations and future trends in the context of space debris and space traffic management.

-The programme included presentations of external speakers, presentations of Early Stage Researchers involved with the Stardust-R project on their studies within Project Working Groups and the Stardust-R Challenge.
+The programme included keynote and regular talks as well as presentations of young researchers taking part in the Andrea Milani Challenge organised by the project.
 During two months of the challenge prior to the GVW-II participating teams of young scientists and PhD students worked on developing either a debris removal or an asteroid manipulation mission concept.
 The three best mission concepts per category were invited to attend the GVW-II where the winner of the challenge were announced.